ghobs91/courier-relay/README.md

 2. Login into your account with `flyctl auth login`.
 3. Modify the file `fly.toml` replacing the property `app` with your app name.
 4. Create a new volume for your app with `flyctl volumes create rsslay_data` (the name `rsslay_data` can be changed).
-5. Modify the file `fly.toml` and set the section `[mounts]` accordingly (the `source` property with the volume name and the `destination` with where do you want it to be mounted).
+5. Modify the file `fly.toml` and set the section `[mounts]` accordingly (the `source` property with the volume name and **keep `destination` as it is due to LiteFS usage**).
 6. Create a secret with `flyctl secrets set SECRET=YOUR_LONG_STRING_HERE`, in order to establish the `SECRET` environment variable to create private keys with.
-7. In the `[env]` section set `DB_DIR` to the folder you mounted the volume to.
-8. Proceed with the automatic deployment with `flyctl launch`
+7. Proceed with the automatic deployment with `flyctl launch`
-9. **Optional:** set up a CNAME record and [set a certificate for the app](https://fly.io/docs/app-guides/custom-domains-with-fly/#creating-a-custom-domain-on-fly-manually).
+8. **Optional:** set up a CNAME record and [set a certificate for the app](https://fly.io/docs/app-guides/custom-domains-with-fly/#creating-a-custom-domain-on-fly-manually).
-10. **Optional:** [set up a workflow in GitHub to automatically deploy your app](https://fly.io/docs/app-guides/continuous-deployment-with-github-actions/) like in this repo.
+9. **Optional:** [set up a workflow in GitHub to automatically deploy your app](https://fly.io/docs/app-guides/continuous-deployment-with-github-actions/) like in this repo.

 You are done!
+And you can scale your app simply following [this steps](https://fly.io/docs/litefs/example/#scaling-up-your-app)!

 # Contributing